paularmstrong/normalizr/docs/api.md

     - `value`: The input value of the entity.
     - `parent`: The parent object of the input array.
     - `key`: The key at which the input array appears on the parent object.
+  - `fallbackStrategy(key, schema)`: Strategy to use when denormalizing data structures with id references to missing entities.
+    - `key`: The key at which the input array appears on the parent object.
+    - `schema`: The schema of the missing entity

 #### Instance Methods